Use this guide to better inform yourself about the Nevada Appraisal licensing process.

 Q-How can I gain the necessary experience?

-A-One of the best ways to gain experience is to serve as an apprentice or trainee with a state licensed or certified appraiser.
+A-One of the best ways to gain experience is to serve as an apprentice or trainee with a state appraiser.
 Many states offer a trainee classification that formalizes the relationship between the state licensed or certified appraiser and someone who is wishing to become one.
 (Note: Effective January 1, 2008, state certified appraisers or general appraisers can supervise trainees.)
 Professional appraisal organizations may also be helpful in assisting with mentor programs.

 Q-What do I have to do to qualify to sit for the examination?